General information and conditions for the sale of a MunchRanch cat or kitten.

 But it was a false positive and after several months of waiting and retesting, they found out that it actually never had leukemia.

-I am looking forward to having one of my kittens share their life with you and your family.
+I am looking forward to having any of my kittens share their life with your family.

 If you have any more questions feel free to call or email.